fire2a/fire2a-lib/qgis-launchers/README.md

 # 4.1. replace "%~dp0" for the install location on line 2:
 call "C:\Program Files\QGIS 3.38.2\bin\o4w_env.bat"

-# 4.2.
-[Optional] replace the last line "python %*" with "cmd.exe /k %*" if you want to double click the icon to open a terminal
+# 4.2. replace the last line "python %*" with "cmd.exe /k %*" if you want to double click the icon to open a terminal
 # Else you should `call activate-python-qgis.bat`
 ```